ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 5.2.10
 ~~~~~~

-Changes to libcore are included in the Ferrocene release notes.
-When new releases of libcore, which is released with Ferrocene, include new functionality such as an expanded subset, this will be covered in the release notes.
+Changes to the certified core library are included in the Ferrocene release notes.
+When new releases of the certified core library, which is released with Ferrocene, include new functionality such as an expanded subset, this will be covered in the release notes.

 5.2.11
 ~~~~~~